TrellixVulnTeam/chromium-infra_OF7I/appengine/monorail/doc/design/how-search-works.md

 *  `framework/sorting.py`: Sorting of issues in RAM.
 See sorting design doc.

-*  `search/frontendsearchpipeline.py`: Algorithm for determining issue
+*  `search/frontendsearchpipeline.py`: Where searches are processed first.
-   position in flipper.
    Sequences events for hitting sharded backends.
 Does set logic to remove nonviewable IIDs from the current user's search results.
    MergeAndSortIssues() combines search results from each shard into a unified result.
-Also, DetermineIssuePosition() function calculates the position of the current issue in a search result without merging the entire search result..
+Also, DetermineIssuePosition() function calculates the position of the current issue in a search result without merging the entire search result.

 *  `search/backendsearchpipeline.py`: Sequence of events to search for matching issues and at-risk issues, caching of unfiltered results,